ednangia/CommunicationSystemSimulation/README.md

 # Communication System Simulation Project

-Simulink and Matlab simulation for testing BPSK based communication system performance over a Gilbert channel.
+This project involves Simulink and MATLAB simulations for testing the performance of a Binary Phase Shift Keying (BPSK) based communication system over a Gilbert channel.
+The simulations allow performance evaluation under various error correction coding techniques, transmitters, and receivers.

-We can performance under various error correction coding techniques, transmitters and recievers.
+## Requirements

-Requires:
+To run this project, you need the following software and toolboxes:

-MATLAB and Simulink
+- **MATLAB** and **Simulink**
-  Communication Toolbox
+- **Communication Toolbox**
-  Control Systems Toolbox
+- **Control Systems Toolbox**